By ANDREW NELSON, Staff Writer | Published May 12, 2021 | En Español

 His other goal is to see the Georgia abortion rate go down, particularly among women who identify as Catholic.
 In Georgia, the abortion rates began rising in 2017, after years of decline, according to the Charlotte Lozier Institute.
 The most recent estimates are 14.1 abortions per 1,000 women between the ages of 15 to 44.
 In 2019, there were close to 31,000 abortions in the state.

-“It is people, boots on the ground, in love and support for these mothers and family,” she said.
-“That’s what we are building, a network of a caring community to come alongside mothers who choose life.”
+“That’s what we are building—a network of a caring community to come alongside mothers who choose life,” she said.